Characterizing the Feasible Payoff Set of OLG Repeated Games: Comparative Statics of the Feasible Payoff Set

-That is, unless the one-shot feasible set is already a (multidimensional) cube, the OLG feasible set satisfies the strict monotonicity with respect to $\Delta$.
+That is, unless the one-shot feasible set is already a (multidimensional) cube, the OLG feasible set satisfies the strict monotonicity with respect to $\delta^T$.

-Intuitively, if $\Delta <1$ and $V \neq F^*$, players can find some opportunity of intertemporally trading payoffs (i.e., playing a non-constant action profile sequence) so that they can achieve payoffs beyond $V$ toward some direction $\lambda$.
+Intuitively, if $\delta^T <1$ and $V \neq F^*$, players can find some opportunities of intertemporally trading payoffs (i.e., playing a non-constant action profile sequence) so that they can achieve payoffs beyond $V$ in some direction $\lambda$.
 It turns out that the benefit from the most efficient trading (i.e., that achieves $W^*_\lambda (\Delta)$) is strictly larger with smaller $\Delta$.